Other Recommended VaccinesThese are recommended, but not required.

 Get more information on Hepatitis B from the Centers for Disease Control and Prevention (CDC)

-There are three vaccines available for the prevention of meningitis.
-The preferred vaccine for people ages 2-55 years is Meningococcal conjugate vaccine (MCV4).
-This vaccine is licensed as Menactra (Sanofi Pasteur) and Menveo (Novartis).
-Meningococcal polysaccharide vaccine (MPSV4; Menomune [Sanofi Pasteur]), should be used for adults ages 56 and older.
-The vaccines are 85 to 100 percent effective in preventing the four kinds of meningococcus germ (types A, C, Y, W-135).
+There are four vaccines available for the prevention of meningitis.
+The preferred vaccine for college students is Meningococcal conjugate vaccine (MCV4) which is available as Menactra (Sanofi Pasteur) and Menveo (Novartis).
+Either one of these vaccines is highly recommended for college students living in residence halls.
+Students should receive one dose before starting college or if previously vaccinated (at age 12-16 years) a booster dose.
+Menomune (MPS4) should be used for adults ages 56 and older and not the first choice for vaccination for college students.
+These vaccines are 85 to 100 percent effective in preventing the four kinds of meningococcus meningitis (types A, C, Y, W-135).
 These four types cause about 70 percent of the disease in the United States.
-Because the vaccines do not include type B, which accounts for about one-third of cases in adolescents, they do not prevent all cases of meningococcal disease.
+Recently two vaccines for meningitis B, Trumenba (a 3 dose series - Wyeth) and Bexsaro (2 dose series - Novartis) are now available and have been recommended only for certain populations and not recommended for college students yet.

 Download Meningitis information and waiver form.
 Contact the Health Center for more information and places where you might be able to receive the vaccine.
 You may also get more information on Meningitis from the Centers for Disease Control and Prevention (CDC).